 As with other RA drugs, these drugs do not cure the disease but can help slow progression and joint damage.

 Anti-TNF Drugs.
 Most biologic DMARDs are anti-tumor necrosis factor (anti-TNF) drugs.
 They block TNF, which is a cytokine involved in the inflammatory process.
 Anti-TNF drugs approved for treatment of RA are:

 Other Biologic DMARDs.
 Other biologic DMARDs approved for RA treatment are:

 Side Effects and Complications.
 Etanercept, adalimumab, anakinra, golimumab, certolizumab, and abatacept come in pre-filled syringes and are given by injection under the skin (subcutaneous injection).
 This may cause pain at the injection site.
 To prevent injection reactions, patients are sometimes pretreated with betamethasone, a corticosteroid drug, but some research suggests that the steroid does little good.

-Biologic DMARDs should not be taken by patients with active bacterial infections, active herpes-zoster viral infection, active or latent tuberculosis, or active or chronic hepatitis B or C. In addition, anti-TNF drugs should not be given to patients with a history of heart failure, a history of lymphoma, or who have multiple sclerosis or other demyelinating disorders.
+Biologic DMARDs should not be taken by patients with active bacterial infections, active herpes-zoster (shingles) viral infection, active or latent tuberculosis, or active or chronic hepatitis B. Anti TNF drugs should be avoided in patients with acute hepatitis C infection or with chronic hepatitis C infection (treated or untreated) with significant liver injury.
+In addition, anti-TNF drugs should not be given to patients with a history of heart failure, a history of lymphoma, or who have multiple sclerosis or other demyelinating disorders.

 Other risks associated with these drugs include: